 Mookata Thai BBQ

 Mookata Thai BBQ is a blog in honour of my mate Greg.
 He inspired us all when he had his coffee shop in Siglap.
 Whilst I was rummaging through the Old Market in Siem Reap last week, what did I spot?
-Yes a Mookata.
+Yes, a Mookata.
 A metal grill from Thailand.
-This sits on top of BBQ coals or the gas ring to allow you to have the Thai version of steamboat.
-Greg was the master at this though, and took it to another level by serving Hokkaido Snow Beef (Wagyu) all the way from Japan.
+This sits on top of BBQ coals or the gas ring to allow you to have the Thai version of the steamboat.
+Greg was the master at this though and took it to another level by serving Hokkaido Snow Beef (Wagyu) all the way from Japan.

-Apparently Mookata originates in Northern Thailand, and literally means “pork and skillet”.
+Apparently, Mookata originates in Northern Thailand, and literally means “pork and skillet”.